Writing a business plan is the first step in venturing into building a business. It’s also a requirement if you plan to apply for a business loan.

 But a business plan can do more than get you a bank loan.
 A great business plan will help you plan your business from the end to the beginning.

-A business plan is a fluid document that changes as you grow, uncovers challenges, discovers more of what you want and finds out more of what you need to succeed.
+A business plan is a fluid document that changes as you grow, uncovers challenges, discovers more of what you want and helps you find more of what you need to succeed.

-Good businesses are started with the end in mind and work backwards.
+Good businesses are started with the end in mind and worked backwards.

 Sound crazy?
-Maybe.
-But it’s the way successful entrepreneurs think, and it’s the way to make it to the top of the business world.
+It works!
+It’s the way successful entrepreneurs think.
+And it’s the way they make it to the top of their business world.

 What Needs To Stop.
-Figure out everything in your business or life that you hate, that you want to stop, or that you are tired of.
+Figure out everything in your business or life that you hate, you want to stop, or you are tired of.
 This means identifying what is causing you pain and making you depressed.
 Get to the root of it.
 Don’t be satisfied with or fool yourself into thinking the superficial stuff is what is causing your pain.
 Avoid that trap.
 Be honest with yourself.
-List the things in your life that cause you stress, frustration or worry.
+List as many things in your life that cause you stress, frustration or worry.

 The Ideal Sale.
-This is similar to knowing your ideal customer except it goes one step further.
-It’s important to know not only your ideal customer but also the most effective process to get her to “yes.”
+This is similar to knowing your idea customer except it goes one step further.
+It’s important to know not only your ideal customer but the most effective process to get her to ‘yes.’
 Is it relationship building?
 Is it a system?
 What will you do to make her a returning customer?
-When you get these answers, you have to assess which skills you already have, which ones need improvement, and the new skills you need to learn to expand the best process.
+When you get these answers, you have to assess which skills you already have, which ones need improvement and the new skills you need to learn to expand the best process.

 Do It With Purpose.
 Your purpose defines the business you’re really in.
 Your purpose needs to be defined from your ideal customer’s point of view.
-It needs to clearly state what your product or service will do for customers, and how it will affect their lives.
+It needs to clearly state what your product or service will do for that customer.
+How it will affect their lives.
 Knowing your purpose improves your performance.
-When you are clear about your purpose, your productivity will climb because you will be able to evaluate the effectiveness of everything you undertake.
+When you are clear about your purpose your productivity will climb because you will be able to evaluate the effectiveness of everything you undertake.

-These 5 sections in a business plan are as important (and in some cases, more important) as the numbers, expenses, assets, estimates, and projections the banker wants to see.
-Having a clear picture of how the “end” of your business will look makes beginning a whole lot easier.
+These 5 sections are as important (in some cases more important) as the numbers, expenses, assets, estimates, and projections the banker wants to see.
+Having a clear picture of how the ‘end’ of your business will look makes beginning a whole lot easier.